newjam/feeder/README.md

 # feeder

-A little RSS/Atom feed reader hobby project.
+A humble RSS/Atom feed reader hobby project.

+## Prerequisites

+You need Haskell and cabal installed.
+You also need a postgres server (currently the connection parameters are hardcoded).
+To build, I think you just need to do a `cabal install`.

 ## Usage